Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Theory and Methods

 The measurements of $\widehat{\xi_{\pm}^{ij}}$ from simulations and data are carried out with {\sc Treecorr} \citep{TreeCorr}, a fast parallel tree-code that computes shape correlations between pairs of galaxies `$a,b$' separated by an angle $\vartheta$ as:

 In the above expression, the sums are over all galaxies `$a$' in tomographic bin $i$ and galaxies `$b$' in tomographic bin $j$; $\epsilon_{a,{\rm t}}^{i}$ and $\epsilon_{a,\times}^{i}$ are the tangential and cross components of the ellipticity of galaxy $a$ in the direction of galaxy $b$; $W_{a/b}$ are weights attributed to individual galaxies, which are set to unity in the {\sc Metacalibration} shear inference method; $S_{a/b}$ are the `shear response correction' per object mentioned in Sec. \ref{subsec:data} and provided in the DES-Y1 catalogue; $\Delta \vartheta_{ab}$ is the binning operator, which is equal to unity if the angular separation between the two galaxies falls within the $\vartheta$-bin, and zero otherwise.
-Our raw measurements are organised in 32 logarithmically-spaced $\vartheta$-bins, in the range [$0.5 - 475.5$] arcmin, but not all angular scales are used in this work.
+Our raw measurements are organised in 32 logarithmically-spaced $\vartheta$-bins, in the range [$0.5 - 475.5$] arcmin, but not all angular scales are used in this work\footnote{Note that T18 used 20 logarithmic bins in the range 2.5-250 arcmin.}.

-We present in Fig. \ref{fig:xi} our measurements of $\widehat{\xi_{\pm}^{ij}}$ on the DES-Y1 data, showing with the black solid points the measurement on the full footprint, and with the open magenta circles the measurements on the 19 data tiles described in Sec. \ref{subsubsec:mosaic}, which are combined with a weighted mean using the {\sc Treecorr} $N_{\rm pairs}(\vartheta)$ per tile as our weights.
+We present in Fig. \ref{fig:xi} our measurements of $\widehat{\xi_{\pm}^{ij}}$ on the DES-Y1 data, showing with the black solid points the measurement on the full footprint, and with the open blue triangles the measurements on the 19 data tiles described in Sec. \ref{subsubsec:mosaic}, which are combined with a weighted mean using the {\sc Treecorr} $N_{\rm pairs}(\vartheta)$ per tile as our weights.
 We see that the two results are similar, with differences that are everywhere at least twice as small as the statistical error measured from the covariance mocks (see below) and evenly scattered about the black points, validating our tiling method.
 We further verified that the difference on the inferred cosmology is negligible (see Sec. \ref{sec:results}).